vim-diesel/new-service/README.md

 Instead it will be run using a cheaper alternative such as [Fly.io](https://fly.io) or Google Cloud Run.

 This project is for learning and demonstration purposes only.
+In order for it to run on your machine you need a DSN string from Neon.tech (maybe it will work with other postgres servers), and a .env file (example provided).

 What follows are some general ideas and philosophies that drive the development of this service.